-The first line simply tells that the source code is written for Solidity version 0.4.0 or anything newer that does not break functionality (up to, but not including, version 0.7.0).
+The first line tells you that the source code is written for Solidity version 0.4.0, or a newer version of the language up to, but not including version 0.7.0.
 This is to ensure that the contract is not compilable with a new (breaking) compiler version, where it could behave differently.
 Pragmas are common instructions for compilers about how to treat the source code (e.g. pragma once).

 A contract in the sense of Solidity is a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.
 The line uint storedData; declares a state variable called storedData of type uint (unsigned integer of 256 bits).
-You can think of it as a single slot in a database that can be queried and altered by calling functions of the code that manages the database.
+You can think of it as a single slot in a database that you can query and alter by calling functions of the code that manages the database.
 In the case of Ethereum, this is always the owning contract.
-And in this case, the functions set and get can be used to modify or retrieve the value of the variable.
+In this case, the functions set and get can be used to modify or retrieve the value of the variable.